vita-student-projects/group42_3DMOT/README.md

  *Overall*      | 28.43  | 24.89  |  70.32 |  35 | 141  | 1451 | 12085| -

 ## Finally
-From the results we can say that our contribution greatly decreases many of the evaluation metrics.
+From the results we can say that our contribution decreases many of the evaluation metrics.
 Most notably we see a decrease in the sAMOTA (scaled Average Multi Object Tracking Accuracy) accuracy metric, especially for the Pedestrian and Cyclist categories and this is implied by the large number of false positives produced.
 This indicates that when using more of our contribution, the tracker prediction is prone to actually miss the ground truth when it exists.
-Either our contribution is too harsh with the conditions for the predictions or more likely is issues with scaling of our metric when combining the metrics.
+Either our contribution is too harsh with the conditions for the predictions or more likely it is issues with scaling of our metric when combining the metrics.
 When we implemented our contribution it was discovered that AB3DMOT uses two difference metrics, General Intersection over Union (GIoU) for the car and 3D distance (dist3d) for the pedestrian and cyclist.
 For the car, our metric was easily implemented due to that GIoU have the same scaling as our metric (-1 to 1), but for dist3d the scaling was, for us at least, arbitrary.
 It was initially thought to have a scale of 0-100, and thus we scaled our metric accordingly.
 But when reflecting over the result, this might have been a faulty scale.
 This is most likely the primary cause of the large difference.
 Interestingly enough, we actually improved the MOTP (Multi Object Tracking Precision) precision metric for the cyclist.
 This gives us a hint that the tracker is more consistent with its predictions but with worse accuracy.
 Thus, it would be wise to carefully evaluate the actual scaling of the 3D distance metric in order to improve our results with regards to the pedestrian and cyclist.

 We could probably improve the result if we fine-tuned the visual models on our dataset.
 This would be the natural next step.
 However, being new to projects of this magnitude, we initially found it difficult working on a project this size and to just implement the contributions we have made thus far.
 Another challenge has been working on SCITAS, both the author's personal computers run on windows, thus neither were epsecially comfortable in the beginning working on Linux machines, and sending jobs to the clusters seemed almost impossible.
 Also adding the KITTI dataset to SCITAS seemed like quite a hassle in the beginning.